 -

-Construction Works aka Contract Works: This covers any damage to the site or property that occurs during the build, including theft of materials and vandalism.
-It also protects you in case a natural disaster such as a bushfire or cyclone destroys your partially-built home.
+Builder's All Risk insurance (also known as Construction or Contract Works insurance): This covers any damage to the site or property that occurs during the build, including theft of materials and vandalism.
+It also protects you in case of natural disaster, such as when bushfire or cyclone destroys your partially built home.

 -

-Domestic/Home Warranty: If you are using another builder rather than building yourself, this insurance will protect you if your builder doesn’t complete the project on time, is late to complete a stage deadline or goes bankrupt during construction.
-It also covers you for serious structural defects and for legal fees which may be incurred if a court case results.
-Fingers crossed you avoid going down that rabbit hole.
+Domestic/Home Warranty: If you are using another registered builder rather than building everything yourself, this insurance protects you if your builder doesn't complete the project owing to the builder's death, insolvency, or disappearance.
+It also covers you for serious structural defects due to builder negligence and for legal fees which may be incurred if a court case results.

 -

-Public Liability: As you’re responsible for everything that happens on your building site, public liability insurance will protect you if workers are injured during construction, or if your neighbour’s property is damaged during the building process.
+Public Liability: As you're responsible for everything that happens on your building site, you will need public liability insurance to protect you if workers are injured during construction, or if your neighbours' properties are damaged during the building process.

 -

-Personal Accident/Injury: This should cover you and your family in case you’re injured whilst visiting or inspecting your house as it’s being built.
-Some personal accident insurance contracts specify that anyone on the building site must wear personal protection equipment, so check what the requirements are in your policy.
+Personal Accident/Injury: This should cover you and your family if anyone is injured on the building site.
+Some personal accident insurance contracts specify that anyone on the site must wear personal protection equipment, so check what the requirements are in your policy and make sure you adhere to them.

 Pros